-At the time of the sale of a substantial part of the Group's ownership of STB, it was determined that the remaining investment (18.6%) should be treated as an associate undertaking, as ABG was considered to have "significant influence" by way of three directors of Arbuthnot Banking Group also being directors of STB.
+At the time of the sale of a substantial part of the Group's ownership of STB, it was determined that the remaining investment (18.6%) should be treated as an associate, as ABG was considered to have "significant influence" by way of three directors of Arbuthnot Banking Group also being directors of STB.
 The determination remained consistent throughout 2017 and as a result the income statement has included a full year of our share of the profit after tax of STB, which contributed a further £2.3m as opposed to a half year impact in 2016.

-The Group's expense base increased to \pounds 54.7m (2016: \pounds 46.1m), an increase of 19%.
+The Group's expense base increased to £54.7m (2016: £46.1m), an increase of 19%.
 This increment is largely due to the continued investment in the diversification of businesses within the Group.
 The Commercial Banking business has expanded its numbers in London, Exeter and Manchester and opened a small office in Bristol.
-Also, the acquisition of RAF added \pounds 1.5m to the expense book in 2017.
+Also, the acquisition of RAF added £1.5m to the expense book in 2017.
 Additionally, the Bank has been strengthening its control and oversight functions to provide a sound foundation from which to continue to grow the business.
+The increase in expenses compares favourably to the 30% increase in operating income, resulting in a 10% positive operating leverage or increase in "Jaws".